cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

     - Virtual network: **az1010302b-vnet2**

+    - Name of peering from az1010302b-vnet2 to az1010301b-vnet1: **az1010302b-vnet2-to-az1010301b-vnet1**

     - Allow virtual network access: **Enabled**

-    - Allow forwarded traffic: disabled
+    - Allow forwarded traffic: **disabled**

     - Allow gateway transit: disabled

-    - Use remote gateways: disabled

-1. In the Azure portal, navigate to the **az1010302b-vnet2** virtual network blade.

-1. From the **az1010302b-vnet2** virtual network blade, display the **az1010302b-vnet2 - Peerings** blade.

-1. From the **az1010302b-vnet2 - Peerings** blade, create a VNet peering with the following settings:

-    - Name: **az1010302b-vnet2-to-az1010301b-vnet1**

-    - Virtual network deployment model: **Resource manager**

-    - Subscription: the name of the Azure subscription you are using in this lab

-    - Virtual network: **az1010301b-vnet1**

-    - Allow virtual network access: **Enabled**

-    - Allow forwarded traffic: disabled

-    - Allow gateway transit: disabled

-    - Use remote gateways: disabled
+    > **Note**: The Azure portal allows you to configure both directions of the peering simultaneously.
+When using other management tools, each direction must be configured independently.

 #### Task 4: Establish service endpoints to an Azure Storage account and Azure SQL Database instance

 1. In the Azure portal, navigate to the **az1010301b-vnet1** virtual network blade.

-1. From the **az1010301b-vnet1** virtual network blade, display the **az1010301b-vnet1 - Service endpoints** blade.
+1. From the **az1010301b-vnet1** virtual network blade, display the **Service endpoints** blade.

-1. From the **az1010301b-vnet1 - Service endpoints** blade, add service endpoints with the following settings:
+1. From the **az1010301b-vnet1 - Service endpoints** blade, add a service endpoint with the following settings:

     - Service: **Microsoft.Storage**

     - Subnets: **subnet0**

+1. Repeat the step to create a second service endpoint:

     - Service: **Microsoft.Sql**